 He was a transcendental Islamic philosopher that passionately believed in the use of music, poetry and dance as the way to reach God.
 Although, the depth of his spiritual vision reached beyond the confines of religion.
 He was a poet of universal love.
 His teachings were the base for the Mevlevi order, established by his son Sultan Walad.
 Additionally, his ideas gave birth to the Whirling Dervishes practice.

-There is already a lot of information on Rumi on the net, for whoever wants to learn more about this extraordinary person.
-However, I had to say a word about him, as an introduction to this post about the Mevlana Musuem.
+There is already a lot of information about Rumi on the internet, if you want to learn more about this extraordinary person.
+But I had to say a word about him, as an introduction to the Mevlana Museum.

 MEVLANA MUSEUM